 Western Union, represented by the SBC and Acleda Bank, and Moneygram represented by the Canadian Bank, do fast money transfers, but this service is expensive.

-We recommend you to have plenty of small bills ($1 and $5).
-Be careful with damaged bills, which most often will not be accepted or large bills of $50 and $100 which may not be easily exchanged.
+We recommend you to have plenty of small bills (1 USD and 5 USD).
+Be careful with damaged bills, which most often will not be accepted or large bills of 50 USD and 100 USD which may not be easily exchanged.

 Superior hotels, airlines, luxury boutiques, high-end restaurants or supermarkets are and more likely to accept the main credit cards such as: Visa, MasterCard, JCB, Cirrus and sometimes American Express).
 As in every Asian country, a fee will be charged on top of the purchase fee when using your card (around 3%).